Romero-Rb/Romeros-SQL-Projects/README.md

 # Basic Skill Practice
 ## Queries for imdbmovies
   General Queriers
-    -AVG
+    AVG
-    -SELECT
+    SELECT
-    -WHERE, LIKE
+    WHERE, LIKE
-    -ORDER BY
+    ORDER BY
-    -GROUP
+    GROUP
-    -REPLACE, CAST
+    REPLACE, CAST